A distribution-free mixed-integer optimization approach to hierarchical modelling of clustered and longitudinal data: Simulation studies

 \subsection{Recovery of causal effects}

-An important characteristic of our method is performance as an inferential tool.
+An important characteristic of our method is its performance as an inferential tool.
 We compare the recovery of $\beta$ and $\gamma$ in a cluster-based intercept model, under all the different simulation scenarios described above.
-Additionally, we look at the recovery of the intra-cluster correlation (ICC), which is an important statistic as it codifies the inherent relatedness of observations within each cluster \citep{Bartko1966-oo}.
+Additionally, we look at the recovery of the intra-cluster correlation (ICC), an important statistic as it codifies the inherent relatedness of observations within each cluster \citep{Bartko1966-oo}, in the Supplement.

-First, we look at results under all the scenarios where the cluster-effects are truly Gaussian, as this is exactly the assumed underlying data-generation process for LMEM.
-As expected, we observe LMEM to perform well in this setup, but we also discover that our method works at a very commensurate (and often superior) level, showing that the our sparsity-constrained MIO formulation is able to flexibly adapt even when subjected to datasets that are more aligned with LMEMs.
-Table \ref{Tab:beta_rec_high_g} shows the $\ell_2$ recovery of the $\beta$ vector (i.e. $\ell_2$ difference between the estimated $\beta$ vector from each method and the ground-truth) for all the different scenarios in the ``High" dimensional Gaussian cluster-effects setup.
-We observe that the MIO in fact has better $\beta$ recovery than LME across all possible scenarios, and found this to uniformly hold even in the ``Low" and ``Medium" dimensional setups (Appendix Tables \ref{tab:beta_rec_1_low_g} and \ref{Tab:beta_rec_1_med_g}).
+Figure \ref{fig:causal_recovery_high} shows the results of our simulations in a ``High'' dimensional setting.
+The recovery here is the $\ell_2$ recovery of either $\beta$ or $\gamma$ (i.e. $\ell_2$ difference between the estimated $\beta,\gamma$ vector from each method and the ground-truth).
+First, we look at results under all the scenarios where the cluster-effects are truly Gaussian, as this is exactly the assumed underlying data-generation process for LMM (Gaussian).
+Notably, OLS and LMM (Laplace) are not performing as well as the other two algorithms.
+As expected, we observe LMM (Gaussian) to perform well in this setup, but we also discover that our method works at a very commensurate (and often superior) level, showing that our sparsity-constrained MIO formulation is able to flexibly adapt even when subjected to datasets that are more aligned with LMM (Gaussian).We observe that the MIO in fact has better $\beta$ recovery than LMM (Gaussian) across all possible scenarios, and found this to uniformly hold even in the ``Low'' and ``Medium'' dimensional setups, which are in the Supplement.

-For the two methods that do perform cluster-effect adjustment (MIO and LMEM), we also looked at how well the cluster-effects ($\gamma_k$) themselves were recovered, as these might often be of scientific interest.
-We found that generally, the two methods perform similarly well (Table \ref{Tab:gamma_rec_high_g}, Appendix Tables \ref{Tab:gamma_rec_low_g} and \ref{Tab:gamma_rec_med_g}), which again corroborated our belief in the MIO formulation to still perform in a setup suited for Gaussian random-effects LMEM.
-Finally, Appendix Table \ref{Tab:icc} shows the recovery of the intra-cluster correlation.
-As expected, LMEM achieves near perfect recovery, but the MIO approach is very close as well.
+For the three methods that do perform cluster-effect adjustment (LMM (Gaussian), LMM (Laplace), MIO), we also looked at how well the cluster-effects ($\gamma_k$) themselves were recovered, as these are of scientific interest.
+We found that generally, the methods perform similarly well, which again corroborated our belief in the MIO formulation to still perform in a setup suited for LMM (Gaussian).